Davideazzolini/Davideazzolini/README.md

 - 👋 Hi, I’m @Davideazzolini
-- 🌱 I’m currently studying at Uinge the field of Computer Engeneering
+- 🌱 I’m currently studying at Uinge in the field of Computer Engeneering

 <!---
 Davideazzolini/Davideazzolini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.